 Do you want to teach at home?
 Rent a studio space?
 Teach online?
 Outside?
 As I mentioned before, my studio is more of a “Do-Life-Together Studio,” so I prefer to teach out of my home.
 I like to have my own resources on hand, and I enjoy the “homey” vibe.

 However, because quarantine rendered online lessons a necessity, I’ve grown more used to them.
 Although I don’t want to teach to teach solely online, I include it as a viable option when either my student or myself feel under-the-weather.

-During the summer of Covid, I have opened up my back porch for students who prefer to learn in person.
-This has been a fun change of pace and has also prepared my students for outdoor gigs.
+During the summer of Covid, I opened up my back porch for students who prefered to learn in person.
+This was a fun change of pace and also prepared my students for outdoor gigs.
 They’ve learned how to manage plexiglass, bugs, and heat!
 The investment in a battery-powered fan has definitely been worthwhile.

 I realize that many teachers prefer to rent a studio space, which is an excellent option if you want to separate your home and work.
 This also allows you to keep your workspace more free of clutter.
 If your living space is not conducive to clients (i.e. too small, inconvenient location, messy, etc.) this would be an excellent option.
 However, you will need to factor in the cost of a rental space into your price.

 Home or elsewhere, it’s important to consider security concerns for you and your prospective students.
 Don’t invite people to your personal space without first checking to see if it’s safe.
 Consider scheduling a first meeting in a public space for both your comfort and that of your prospective student.
 Do your research.

 When: Scheduling students